-Forest Heath District Council (FHDC) and St Edmundsbury Borough Council (SEBC) first published their contaminated land strategies separately in 2001 and subsequently revised them to maintain their currency and relevance.
+- 14. West Suffolk Council covers the administrative area formerly covered by Forest Heath District Council (FHDC) and St Edmundsbury Borough Council (SEBC).
+FHDC and SEBC first published their contaminated land strategies separately in 2001 and subsequently revised them to maintain their currency and relevance. - 15.
 A joint strategy for Forest Heath District and St Edmundsbury Borough Councils was published in 2013, which was developed and took into account the updated 2012 statutory guidance.
-This strategy is the second joint West Suffolk strategy.
+An updated strategy was then adopted in 2018. - 16.
 To date, potential sites in West Suffolk have been identified and mapped.
 These sites have been risk-rated and prioritised for the authority to inspect.
-Relevant data has been gathered and assessed with sites where remediation has been required being either dealt with by voluntary agreement or through the planning process as set out below.
+Relevant data have been gathered and assessed with sites where remediation has been required being either dealt with by voluntary agreement or through the planning process as set out below. - 17.
 Redevelopment of land exposed to contamination is dealt with primarily through the town and country planning acts since land contamination, or the possibility of it, is a material planning consideration.
 This means that the local planning authority (LPA) has to consider the potential implications of contamination, both when it is developing planning policy and when it is considering development proposals.
 Government guidance on dealing with land affected by contamination through development is given in the National Planning Policy Framework (NPPF).